Increase Font Size

 Can debt collectors call relatives of the deceased and ask for payments?

-What if there is an estate, what happens to the deceased person’s debt?
+If there is an estate, what happens to the deceased person’s debt?

-When there is an estate that needs to go through probate, the deceased person’s debts transfer to the probate estate.
-The estate is a legal entity responsible for carrying on the business of the deceased.
+When there is an estate that needs to go through probate, the deceased person’s debt transfers to the probate estate.

 What is the responsibility of the personal representative when there are remaining debts?

-The personal representative (executor) is responsible to pay all known bills out of the assets of the estate.
-The personal representative (PR) must write a letter to all known creditors advising them of the death.
-They must also publish a notice in a local paper advising all unknown creditors of the death and of their obligation to notify the PR of their claims in the allowed timeframe.
-A.R.S.
-Section 14-3801
+• Publishing a notice in a local paper advising all unknown creditors of the death and of their obligation to notify the personal representative of their claims in the allowed timeframe.
+A.R.S. § 14-3801

 What if the estate is not large enough to cover the costs of the debts?